paulcockrell/cakes-micro-services/cake_service/README.md

-# Waracle Cake API
+# Cake Service

-Extreemly basic in-memory cake CRUD api.
+Cake service providing typical CRUD API endpoints for managing cake records.
+The service stores data in MongoDB, which must be installed if running this service locally.

 *Endpoints:*
 * GET /cakes